tatobari/Q2-HX711-Arduino-Library/README.md

 Copyright (c) 2015 Scott Russell (scott@queuetue.com), released under the MIT license.
 See the LICENSE file for licensing details.

 **Note:** Scott's version doesn't take into account the Two's Complement concept.
 It kind of ignores it with a workaround.
-In that library, there's a pull request from Sthing (#2) but his approach is incorrect.
-Check the HX711 Datasheet and then these two YouTube videos to understand why:
+In that library, there's a pull request from Sthing (#2) which implements a very elegant approach.

 - [Two's Complement Part 1 - An Introduction](https://www.youtube.com/watch?v=9W67I2zzAfo)
 - [Two's Complement Part 2 - An Introduction](https://www.youtube.com/watch?v=Hof95YlLQk0)

-[bogde's HX711 repo](https://github.com/bogde/HX711/blob/master/HX711.cpp) has a very elegan a correct solution.
+[bogde's HX711 repo](https://github.com/bogde/HX711/blob/master/HX711.cpp) is the approach I've finally chose.

-A simple Arduino driver for the HX711 ADC.
+## A simple Arduino driver for the HX711 ADC.

 The HX711 is a low-cost strain gauge amplifier produced by Avia Semiconductor.
 Breakout boards are available for it by many producers, including the [Sparkfun 13230](https://www.sparkfun.com/products/13230).